evidentlyai/evidently/docs/book/integrations/notebook-environments.md

 !pip install evidently
 ```

+**Note**: Nbextension is not available on Windows and in hosted notebook environments.
+Evidently will use a different visualization method in this case.
+However, it is not possible to thoroughly test in all different environments, and the ability to generate visual reports is **not guaranteed**.

 ## Visual reports in the notebook cell

-Nbextension is not available on Windows and in hosted notebook environments.
-Evidently will use a different visualization method in this case.

-To get the visual reports in the notebook cell, you should explicitly add an argument to display the report `inline`:
+To get the visual reports in different notebook environments, you should explicitly add an argument to display the report or test suite `inline` when calling it:

 ```python
 report.show(mode='inline')
 ```

+You can also use this method if you cannot install nbextension.

-Here is a complete example of how you can call the report:
+Here is a complete example of how you can call the report after installation, imports, and data preparation:

 ```python
 report = Report(metrics=[